-"Patience is a virtue" does not apply to ecommerce.
+"Patience is a virtue" does not apply to ecommerce website performance.

 In fact, quite the opposite is true.
-To keep a customer on your website long enough for them to make a purchase, you have to cater to their impatience – which has grown thinner and thinner every year.
+Page speed is essential to converting a visitor to a buyer, and to keep them on your website long enough, you have to cater to their impatience – which has grown thinner and thinner every year.

 Image via Radware

-In 1999, when people were still converting from dial-up to high speed internet connections, consumers said that they would be willing to wait up to 8 seconds for a page to load.
+In 1999, when people were still converting from dial-up to high speed internet connections, page speed wasn't a huge factor - consumers said that they would be willing to wait up to 8 seconds for a page to load.
+In 2010, that number, as reported by Radware, accelerated to 3 seconds.

-But if you are having a hard time trying to convince your boss or dev team to invest in optimizing your website for a faster user experience, we want to make your life easier.
-So, we’ve gathered some useful data, tools and resources to help you plead your case.
+If you are having a hard time trying to convince your boss or dev team to invest in optimizing your website for a faster user experience, we want to make your life easier.
+We’ve gathered some useful data, tools and resources to help you plead your case.

 Slow Speeds Can Also Kill Your Mobile Website’s Mojo